andrew/ultimate-awesome/README.md

 - [awesome-appium](https://github.com/SrinivasanTarget/awesome-appium) - A curated list of delightful Appium resources.
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [awesome-online-machine-learning](https://github.com/online-ml/awesome-online-machine-learning) - :bookmark_tabs: Online machine learning resources.
+- [awesome-visionos](https://github.com/stevenpaulhoward/awesome-visionos) - 🥽 awesome Apple visionOS related content.
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
+- [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
 - [awesome-directus](https://github.com/directus-community/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [awesome-openbsd](https://github.com/ligurio/awesome-openbsd) - A curated list of awesome OpenBSD resources.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
-- [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
+- [awesome-3D-vision](https://github.com/Hardy-Uint/awesome-3D-vision) - 3D computer vision incuding SLAM，VSALM，Deep Learning，Structured light，Stereo，Three-dimensional reconstruction，Computer vision，Machine Learning and so on.
 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
+- [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-remote-work](https://github.com/zenika-open-source/awesome-remote-work) - 😎 Awesome lists about remote work.
-- [awesome-3D-vision](https://github.com/Hardy-Uint/awesome-3D-vision) - 3D computer vision incuding SLAM，VSALM，Deep Learning，Structured light，Stereo，Three-dimensional reconstruction，Computer vision，Machine Learning and so on.
-- [awesome-visionos](https://github.com/stevenpaulhoward/awesome-visionos) - 🥽 awesome Apple visionOS related content.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
-- [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification) - A List of Free and Open Source Hardware Verification Tools and Frameworks.
-- [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
-- [awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom) - A curated list of SBOM (Software Bill Of Materials) related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
+- [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
+- [awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom) - A curated list of SBOM (Software Bill Of Materials) related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.
 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
+- [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [chrome-extensions](https://github.com/learn-anything/chrome-extensions) - Awesome Chrome Extensions.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.